kdrsrsln/kdrsrsln/README.md

 # Hi there <img src="https://raw.githubusercontent.com/kdrsrsln/kdrsrsln/master/wave.gif" width="30px">
 My name is Kadir, and I'm a software developer from Turkey.
 While working as IT Manager, also focusing on software projects.
-In my github accoutn, you will find my coding style and non-commercial projects.
+In my github account, you will find my coding style and non-commercial projects.
 <!--
 **kdrsrsln/kdrsrsln** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.